wiicode/cybersecurity-framework/bronze-training/background-boards/board-collaboration.md

 Cyber security risk should be a key consideration in any decision on new relationships or collaborations.
 This includes decisions on suppliers, providers, mergers, acquisitions and partners.

-## What should your organization do?
+# What should your organization do?

-###
-**Identify your full range of suppliers and partners, what security assurances you need from them, and communicate this clearly**
+###   **Identify your full range of suppliers and partners, what security assurances you need from them, and communicate this clearly**

 Review your current supply chain arrangements to ensure you are setting out your security needs clearly and identifying the actions you need to take as a result.
 If you yourself are a supplier, ensure you meet the security requirements set for you by your customer as a minimum.

 Ensure that the security requirements you set are justified and proportionate and match the assessed risks to your operations.
 Also be mindful of the current security status of your suppliers to give them time to make the necessary improvements.

-###
-**Get assurance**
+> ###   **Get assurance**
+>

-Security should be built into all agreements from the start, and you should have confidence that your security needs are being met.
+> Security should be built into all agreements from the start, and you should have confidence that your security needs are being met.
 Dependent on your relationship with the supplier or provider and your resources, you could seek assurance of this through testing, auditing or adherence to accreditation standards.

-###
+{.is-warning}

-**Consider the implications if your supplier is compromised**
+###   **Consider the implications if your supplier is compromised**

 No matter how comprehensive your security agreements with your partners are, and no matter how well they implement their controls, you should assume that your partners **will** be compromised at some point.
 You should plan the security of your networks, systems and data accordingly with this assumption in mind.
 This is also worth considering in your security agreements; what are you expecting of them and their response?
 Do they have to notify you?
 Do they have to assist you if you are consequently also compromised?

-## What does good look like?
+# What does good look like?

 The following questions can be used to generate productive discussions with your technical team.
 The aim is to identify what constitutes 'good' cyber security in terms of supply chain security.

-###
-**Q1.
+###   **Q1.
 As an** organization**, how do we mitigate the risks associated with sharing data and systems with other organizations?**

 You should: